hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] I have added additional features that should now be part of the PR template.
 I made the necessary changes to the template.
 - [ ] I have fixed a bug/the added functionality should not be part of the PR template.
+  - [ ] I added a test/ tests
 - [ ] I have run all our tests and they still work

+## Todos before merging

+- [ ] ...

 ## Features that still work

+- [ ] all described features work
+- [ ] all described features work after saving of the editor with an interactive

 ### Interactive